My mother made croquettes as I was growing up, and I learned how to make them from watching and helping her in the kitchen.

 My favorite type of croquette is a chicken one, and here I'll show you how to make them.
 Made from ordinary ingredients you normally have on hand, these tasty morsels will get rave reviews from your family!

-Croquettes are good for being sneaky.
-You can finely chop most any vegetable and hide it inside--carrots, mushrooms, peppers.
-Use about 1/2 cup.
+If you have kids who aren't fond of vegetables, croquettes are good for being sneaky.
+You can finely chop almost any vegetable and hide it inside—carrots, mushrooms, or peppers, for example.
+Use about a half a cup.
 You can see I put celery into my recipe!

-- cream of mushroom soup -- 1 cup (one can) (There's a homemade recipe below if you have the time!)
+- 1 cup (or can) cream of mushroom soup (or try the homemade recipe below if you have the time!)

 - 2 eggs, beaten

-- I sauté the onion and celery in a bit of water to soften.
+- Sauté the onion and celery with a bit of water to soften.

-- Then I mix all the ingredients with my hands.
+- Mix all of the filling ingredients (I use my hands).
 It should cling together but not be too sticky.

 - Form meatball-sized balls or logs.

-- Dip the croquettes into beaten egg then roll in more bread crumbs.
+- Dip each croquette into the beaten egg; then roll it in bread crumbs.

-Usually if I bake them, I make a gravy or use more cream of mushroom soup to top them.
-But with frying, they don't seem to need any sauce.
-Some rice and a vegetable rounds out the meal.
+If I bake them, I make a gravy or use more mushroom soup to top them off.
+If you're frying, then they usually don't need any sauce.

-Say it outloud (click for pronunciation).
-Doesn't it sound a bit like the sound of biting into the crispy fried shell of a chicken croquette?
+"Croquette" comes from the French word croquer, meaning to crunch.
+Say it out loud.
+Doesn't it sound a bit like the sound of biting into something crispy?

 Homemade Cream of Mushroom Soup

 I make homemade cream of mushroom soup.
-It's not difficult as you might think.
-And I love that it's free from all the chemicals in processed soups.
+It's not as difficult as you might think, and I love that it's free from all the chemicals used in processed soups.
 Once you taste the flavor of homemade, you will become a convert and never go back to canned again.
 Homemade soup tastes rich and slightly sweet.
 Canned soup only tastes salty in comparison.

 - 1/2 cup chopped mushrooms

-- Sauté the onions and mushrooms until soft; remove to a plate or bowl.
+- Sauté the onions and mushrooms until soft and set aside.

 - Melt the butter in a pan and add flour and salt, whisking constantly.
-When mixed and bubbly, slowly pour in the liquid ingredients and continue whisking.
+When mixed and bubbly, slowly pour in the milk and stock and continue whisking.

-- Then add back the mushrooms and onions.
+- Simmer until thick, then add the mushrooms and onions.

 More With Less

-The recipe for cream of mushroom soup is actually "basic white sauce" (plus mushrooms) from the More-with-Less cookbook.
-This particular recipe features four variations depending on the thickness you desire -- thin, medium, medium-thick, and thick.
+The recipe for cream of mushroom soup is actually "basic white sauce" (plus mushrooms) from the More-With-Less Cookbook.
+This particular recipe features four variations, depending on the thickness you desire: thin, medium, medium-thick, or thick.
 What I shared with you is a double portion of the medium-thick to resemble canned, condensed soup.
 (But oh, so much better!)